signalfx/signalflow-library/library/signalfx/detectors/apm/latency/sudden_change/README.md

-It returns a detect block that triggers when the latency, suitably filtered and grouped, over the last `current_window` is more than `fire_num_dev_threshold` deviations from the norm (similarly filtered and grouped), calculated on the preceding `historical_window` AND when ..VOLUME_CONDITIONS..
-FIXME ;
+It returns a detect block that triggers when the latency, suitably filtered and grouped, over the last `current_window` is more than `fire_num_dev_threshold` deviations from the norm (similarly filtered and grouped), calculated on the preceding `historical_window`, and when volume conditions are met;
 clears when latency is less than `clear_num_dev_threshold` deviations from the norm.